 Thus, according to data for 2022, more than 2.6 million per month were spent monthly on the salaries of the six members of the executive directorate of the fund.
 And this is only official income, without bonuses and other bonuses.

-“We emphasize that the data on wages is outdated, over two years they have grown significantly and payments continue to increase.
+“We emphasize that the data on wages is outdated, over two years they have grown significantly and payments continue to be increased.
 What about the executive directorate, even the fund’s employees authorized to deal with bank liquidation issues have an annual salary in seven figures.
-In particular, the liquidator of the banks “Finance and Credit”, “Platinum” and other financial institutions, Svetlana Groshova, received more than UAH 1.3 million in net income in 2022 and declared jewelry worth UAH 800 thousand, including a sable fur coat, jewelry and a watch. ”, notes Alla Legeza.
+In particular, the liquidator of the banks “Finance and Credit”, “Platinum” and other financial institutions, Svetlana Groshova, received more than UAH 1.3 million in net income in 2022 and declared jewelry worth UAH 800 thousand, including a sable fur coat, jewelry and a watch. “, notes Alla Legeza.

 But that’s not all: it turns out that a person who has access to the banking database of Ukrainians can have property, business and family in Russia.